 Resulting room frequency response

-If you consider the frequency response of a typical human voice, we can see that most of the energy is centered between 200Hz and 1500Hz.
+If you consider the frequency response of a typical human voice, we can see that most of the energy is centred between 200Hz and 1500Hz.
 If you refer back to the room dimensions and resulting resonant frequencies, it is easy to understand how the boxy ‘chest hump’ tone in most vocal booths is produced.

 Now, if we average out the voice and then superimpose the performance of two acoustic panels to predict what will happen, the Broadway panel absorbs most of the voice energy down to about 200Hz, while the foam will only absorb frequencies above 500Hz.
 Herein lays the problem: Typical foam panels will do nothing to help reduce the low-frequency build-up in the room and the result is excessive bass known as chest hump.

 For vocal booths that have this problem, a wonderful add-on is the Primacoustic Cumulus™ Tri-Corner Trap.
-The innovative design lets you position the Cumulus up, out of the way in the most effective position of all the tri-corner.
+The innovative design lets you position the Cumulus up, out of the way in the most effective position of all: the tri-corner.
 Sound naturally gathers in corners as the walls and ceiling combine to act as waveguides.
-The deep air cavity behind the panel creates an effective bass trap that will help control low frequencies; a problem that will surely be present in any small room.
+The deep air cavity behind the panel creates an effective bass trap that will help control low frequencies, a problem that will surely be present in any small room.